wohlig/WohligFramework/README.md

 6. Change the project name in the following files

-    1. production.yml - Change the Value name with Title Case.
+    1. production.yml - Change the Value name with [Title Case](https://www.grammar-monster.com/lessons/capital_letters_title_case.htm)

-    2. package.json - Change the name and description with name in Kebab Case.
+    2. package.json - Change the name and description with name in [Kebab Case](https://wiki.c2.com/?KebabCase)

-    3. .env - Change APP_ID with the project Name in Title Case.
+    3. .env - Change APP_ID with the project Name in [Title Case](https://www.grammar-monster.com/lessons/capital_letters_title_case.htm)

 7. Run the Application with Yarn